A Golf Practice Routine

 - 5 x hip and full body rotation exercises after every 5 shots.

 - After every 5 shots hit, change club and change target.

 - Aim the club and set up correctly at every shot.

 The practice plan is for approx. 45 minutes to 1 hour, 3 times a week.

 - Turning exercises x 5 x 2 sets.

 - Practice swings, feel what you want to do.

 - Hit 5 shots to a target, go through your golf pre-shot routine before each shot.

 - Change club, change target and repeat.

-- In addition, after ever 20 shots hit, swap to hitting to the opposite hand club for 10 shots.
+- In addition, after ever 20 shots hit, swap hitting to the opposite hand for 10 shots.
 So right-handed golfers to left-handed and vice-versa.

 Please do not hesitate to contact if you have any questions.